cfnelson/DSA_Dictionary/README.md

 # DSA_Dictionary

-This project was completed for a Data Structures & Algorithms course whilst at university and is written in C++.
-I hope to look back in a few years on these projects to see how much I have progressed.
+This project is written in C++ and was completed for a Data Structures & Algorithms course whilst at university.

+I have uploaded this project here so that I may look back in a few years and see my code when I first learnt C++.

 ## Dictionary Generator